taosdata/kafka-connect-tdengine/doc/source.md

 - Importance: low
 - Default: 100

-### out.format
+### value.converter

-out format for writing data to kafka, may be one of json or telnet currently. default is `line`
+Converter class used to convert between Kafka Connect format and the serialized form that is read from Kafka. currently support String and JSON format. if *value.converter* use *org.apache.kafka.connect.json.JsonConverter*, The best practice is to add "value.converter.schemas.enable" property with "false".

 - Type:	string
-- Importance: high
+- Importance:	medium
-- Default: line
+- Default:	"org.apache.kafka.connect.storage.StringConverter"